Adelaide’s fight feels like a reflection of the stories of countless Black womxn, both known and unknown to me.

 The climax of “Us” brings everything about the narrative squarely into question, everything the audience might take for granted and accept as truth.
 It challenges audiences to consider who we think of as (un)reliable narrators, dares us to ask if we can even trust ourselves, and leaves us to revel in its mystery.
 Given its duplicity, it does not lend itself to straightforward interpretations of its characters or events.

 Even so, as I watched Adelaide’s journey, I could not help but see it as representative of Black womxnhood.
 We are often thrown into unfair fights, battling misogynoir in proverbial handcuffs, struggling against both our terrorizers and our restraints.
-Continually cast as Cassandra, the woman cursed to see the future but have no one believe her prophecies, we often go unheard, our warnings dismissed, and our concerns disregarded.
+We often go unheard, our warnings dismissed, and our concerns disregarded.
 And in spite of it all, we are often the fiercest protectors of our communities, our partners, and our children, the foremost but under-credited leaders of our movements, and unsung heroes of resistance, and this is all labor that we are expected to do without question.
 Adelaide’s fight feels like a reflection of the stories of countless Black womxn, both known and unknown to me.

 “This movie stretched me, it bent me, it cost me a whole lot,” Nyong’o told Radio 1Xtra.
 “It took its emotional toll on me.
 I definitely had a moment of rupture while making this.”